cdpadilla42/chrisdpadilla.com/_posts/fluency.md

 I'm thinking a **LOT** about the inverse, though.
 How do you find that same community and immersion in a musical context that's a lot more individualist than, say, being in a concert band or jazz combo?
 Where does the feedback come from there?

 When it comes to writing music, I feel like it's much more in the vein of how I imagine authors write.
 Or Jazz musicians working on transcriptions, actually.
 You're not limited by time or space.
 You are communicating and riffing off of someone's ideas that could be from decades ago.
 I think a present, accessible community is of course important.
-But online communities are much more lightweight than it is when you're in a group that rehearses every week together.
+But online communities are much more lightweight than when you're in a group that rehearses every week together.
 And so, filling in the gaps takes working with recordings and materials.

 Speaking as an ambivert, this way of connecting musically is pretty amorphous.
 The buzzword now is that many relationships online are "parasocial."
 And don't get me wrong, there's beauty to it, too.
 I love being able to transcribe a Japanese musician's X68000 chip music so easily and readily, there's an interesting kind of intimacy to that engagement with music.
-The feedback and communication is strange in that case, though.
-It's not direct communication, and the community, again, is very light and obviously less tangible.
+The feedback and communication is strange, though.
+It's not direct communication, and the community, again, is less tangible.

-Anyhow — sometimes I miss in person music making, and maybe I shouldn't expect writing music to be the same kind of fulfilling.
-For me the lesson is that music is multifaceted.
+Anyhow — sometimes I miss in person music making.
+Maybe I shouldn't expect writing music to be the same kind of fulfilling.
+For me, the lesson is that music is multifaceted.
 Different acts in music can balance each other out.
 We write to express individualism.
 We perform to connect with a larger community.

 # In Code

 This got me thinking with code languages as well.

 There's a spectrum.
-Folks who are renaissance devs, those who have dipped their toes in many technologies, are fluid in multiple languages and frameworks, etc. And there are folks who are highly specialized.
+Folks who are renaissance devs, those who have dipped their toes in many technologies, are fluent in multiple languages and frameworks, etc. And there are folks who are highly specialized.

 Namely, in web development, is it worth going broad or focusing in?